Swapnilss53/Swapnilss53/README.md

 - 👋 Hi, I’m @Swapnilss53
-- 👀 I’m interested in Computer Science
+- 👀 I’m interested in Computer Science, Data Analytics, Data Science
 - 🌱 I’m currently learning python programming language and willing to learn machine learning
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me swapnilsshinde2001@gmail.com
+- 📫 How to reach me swapnilshinde532001@gmail.com

 <!---
 Swapnilss53/Swapnilss53 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.